-On the other hand, most state-of-the-art experiments reach the resolved sideband regime and deal with substantially larger mechanical quality factors, ranging from $10^4$ to $10^9$ (cf. Figs. 11 and 10 in Ref.
-[1]).
+On the other hand, most state-of-the-art experiments reach the resolved sideband regime and deal with substantially larger mechanical quality factors, ranging from 104 to 109 (see figures 11 and 10 in [1]).
 These experiments raise a natural question: do such weakly dissipative systems show something qualitatively new in their classical dynamics?
 The straightforward guess is: yes, because nonlinear phenomena are expected to be enhanced with decreasing dissipation.
 For instance, the Hopf bifurcation [23], at which an equilibrium point of the dynamics becomes unstable and a limit cycle emerges, has a clear dependence on the dissipation constants.
-The smaller the dissipation constants, the weaker laser pumping is needed to observe the Hopf bifurcation.
+The smaller the dissipation constants, the weaker the laser pumping needed to observe the Hopf bifurcation.
 Bistability, which is another nonlinear phenomenon, follows the same rule.
 Of course, the possible types of attractors are also very sensitive to the dissipation strength.
 One could take one step further and ask whether the chaotic OM dynamics is enhanced as well and acquires new features in the resolved sideband regime.

 In this work we investigate the nonlinear dynamics of weakly dissipative OM systems.
+Weakly dissipative in this context is the same as sideband resolved, meaning that the optical dissipation is much smaller than the mechanical frequency.
 Firstly, we are interested in performing a classification of attractors: whether they are chaotic or regular, what is their dimensionality, etc. We show that the weakly dissipative regime is much more complex and nontrivial than the strongly dissipative one.
 In particular, the OM dynamics becomes very sensitive to the initial conditions in the resolved sideband regime, which represents the first substantial difference between the strongly and weakly dissipative cases.

 This sensitivity to initial conditions (as well as the long relaxation times) makes the study of weakly dissipative OM systems computationally very challenging.
 To overcome this problem, we suggest a new approach to classify the attractors and to detect dynamical chaos.
-It is based on the GALI (Generalized ALignment Index) method [49-51] and has several advantages.
-Besides being significantly faster than commonly used methods based on the calculation of the maximal Lyapunov exponent, the modified GALI method provides an efficient tool to learn the dimensionality of the attractors.
+It is based on the generalized alignment index (GALI) method [50-52] and has several advantages.
+Besides being significantly faster than commonly used methods based on the calculation of the maximal Lyapunov exponent (LE), the modified GALI method provides an efficient tool to learn the dimensionality of the attractors.
 This has allowed us to explore the OM attractors in a large range of parameters and to reveal important phenomena which are well-known in nonlinear science but have been overlooked so far in optomechanics.
 They include transient classical chaos, quasiperiodic orbits, and routes to chaos beyond the period doubling.

-The rest of this paper is organized as follows: In Sect.
-2, we introduce the equations of motion of an OM system and discuss the basic differences between the strongly and weakly dissipative regimes.
-Sect.
-3 is devoted to the GALI method and its extension to the analysis of dissipative nonlinear dynamics.
-We use this method and our numerical simulations to present a diagram that illustrates various regular and chaotic weakly dissipative dynamical regimes in Sect.
-4. In particular, we identify two generic features that will become important in the exploration of nonlinear optomechanics: a Neimark-Sacker bifurcation between limit cycles and limit tori (leading to a comb of sidebands in the spectrum) and the existence of transient chaos.
-In Sect.
-5, we discuss the experimental relevance of our results.
-Finally, Sect.
-6 contains our conclusions.
+The rest of this paper is organized as follows: in section 2, we introduce the equations of motion of an OM system and discuss the basic differences between the strongly and weakly dissipative regimes.
+Section 3 is devoted to the GALI method and its extension to the analysis of dissipative nonlinear dynamics.
+We use this method and our numerical simulations to present a diagram that illustrates various regular and chaotic weakly dissipative dynamical regimes in section 4.
+In particular, we identify two generic features that will become important in the exploration of nonlinear optomechanics: a Neimark-Sacker bifurcation between limit cycles and limit tori (leading to a comb of sidebands in the spectrum) and the existence of transient chaos.
+In section 5, we discuss the experimental relevance of our results.
+Finally, section 6 contains our conclusions.

-2 Classical dynamics of a weakly dissipative optomechanical system
+2. Classical dynamics of a weakly dissipative optomechanical system

-2.1 Equations of motion
+2.1.
+Equations of motion